gil0mendes/Initium/docs/initium-protocol.md

 on any mappings.

 To allow the kernel to manipulate the virtual address space, the PML4 is recursively mapped.
-A 512GB region of the virtual address space is allocated, and the PML4 entry for that range is set to point to itself.
-Since this is such a large region, it is _not_ allocated from the available range stated in the `INITIUM_ITAG_LOAD` tag.
-Instead, the first available PML4 entry searching back from the end of the virtual address space is chosen.
-The format of the `INITIUM_TAG_PAGETABLES` tag for x86_64 is as follows:
+A 512GB (sized and aligned) region of the virtual address space is allocated, and the PML4 entry for that range is set to point to itself.
+The same rules for allocation of this region as for IA32 apply here.

+The format of the `INITIUM_TAG_PAGETABLES` tag for AMD64 is as follows:

-    typedef struct laos_tag_pagetables
+    typedef struct initium_tag_pagetables
 	{
-    	laos_tag_t   header;
+    	initium_tag_t   header;

-    	laos_paddr_t pml4;
+    	initium_paddr_t pml4;
-    	laos_vaddr_t mapping;
+    	initium_vaddr_t mapping;
-    } laos_tag_pagetables_t;
+    } initium_tag_pagetables_t;

 Fields: